Minnesota Court Records

 - Possession of small amounts of marijuana

-- Use of ignition devices (without arson) inside schools or places with risk of fire
+- Use of ignition devices (without arson) inside schools or places with a risk of fire

 - Speeding